Flow Hardware offload with Linux TC flower

 Note

 Each meter is mapped to one TC police action.
-To avovid the conflicton, the police action index of 0x10000000-0x1fffffff are resevered for the mapping.
-You can check the police actions by the command tc action ls action police in Linux system.
+To avoid conflicts, the police action indexes 0x10000000-0x1fffffff are reserved for this mapping.
+You can check the police actions using the command tc action ls action police on Linux systems.

 Known TC flow offload limitations